 Now, what is this crazy new update that’s causing such a ruckus amongst SEOs and local business owners?
 In one word: Proximity.

 Since then, Google has been drilling down on who should rank for related keywords and why.
-It’s all based on algorithms that Google has in place for filtering businesses to provide searchers (customers) the best local business results.
+It’s all based on algorithms that Google has in place for filtering businesses to provide searchers (customers) with the best local business results.
 So, I hope that helps with any questions you may have like, “how can I get my business to rank faster?”
 Work with the algorithm by making appropriate optimizations.
-(I’ll explain more on this later.)
+(I’ll explain more about this later.)

-Like I said, the simplified answer to what the new Google local SEO update has to deal with businesses within close proximity.
+As I said, the simplified answer to what the new Google local SEO update has to deal with businesses within close proximity.
 Since Google is all about creating a community, they want to provide users with the closest businesses that fit the best for what a searcher is looking for.

-GMB listings, when they appear on the Map-Pack (the first 3 results on Google search and maps for local searches), are based on geographical location.
+GBP listings, when they appear on the Map-Pack (the first 3 results on Google search and maps for local searches), are based on geographical location.
 A variety of businesses saw a massive drop or a climb in local search rankings when the algorithm update hit.

 This, however, was seen with ranking drops in zip codes where the business’s address or service area isn’t close to the customer, compared to that of other competitors.